holmesrichards/gearseq/README.md

 More novel is the gap sequence, based on the procedure underlying linear scales in tuning theory and the [Three-gap Theorem](https://en.wikipedia.org/wiki/Three-gap_theorem) in mathematics.
 I'm not aware of any prior use of this idea for trigger sequencing although I would be quite surprised if no one else has done it before.
 In a gap sequence the pattern is defined by three parameters: *P*, *N*, and the generator (*G*).
 Whereas for a given *P* and *N* there is exactly one Euclidean sequence, there are up to *P*/2 gap sequences corresponding to different generators.
 Again, the position of the sequence start relative to the period can be specified by *O*.
 Details of the algorithm are given below.

 An ADC sequence uses a pattern based on digitization of an analog control voltage.
-The Barton Musical Circuits BMC006 Voltage To Rhythm Converter does this.
-In the G.E.A.R. sequencer there are two variants, Direct, in which the bits in the digitized value of the CV are the sequence pattern, and Gray, in which each bit is XORed with the next one to give the sequence pattern.
-The attractive thing about the Gray variant is that if one slowly ramps the CV up or down, the resulting consecutive patterns differ in only one bit.
-Again *P* and *O* (but not *N*) can be specified.
+The Barton Musical Circuits BMC006 Voltage To Rhythm Converter does something similar.
+You specify *P* and a value to digitize, *V*, as well as, again, *O*.
+The sequence pattern is the last *P* bits in the digitization of *V*.

 A random sequence is fairly self explanatory.
 For a given *P* and *N*, the algorithm distributes *N* triggers randomly within *P* steps.
 The random pattern is then repeated indefinitely, offset by *O* as with the other types, until a new sequence is requested.
-Another "parameter" is the change (*C*).
-While the value of the change is not used to generate the pattern, if it changes, a new random pattern will be chosen.
+Another "parameter" is the throw (*T*).
+While the value of the throw is not used to generate the pattern, if it changes, a new random pattern will be chosen.

 ## Implementation